dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1601.md

 My preference is to push the decoupling to the point where a service could be formed. should it become necessary; but then to leave the components in the same address space as long as possible.
 This leaves the option for a service open.

 With this approach, initially the components are separated at the source code level.
-That may be good enough for the duration of the project’s lifetime.
+That may be good enough for the duration of the project's lifetime.
 If, however, deployment or development issues arise, driving some of the decoupling to a deployment level may be sufficient—at least for a while.

 As the development, deployment, and operational issues increase, I carefully choose which deployable units to turn into services, and gradually shift the system in that direction.